 Working with nano influencers allows Paul Hewitt to keep 70% of their campaigns unpaid.
 By collaborating with influencer platforms, Paul Hewitt automizes the nano influencer process and keeps it lean and scalable.
 The small-range influencers provide authenticity and frequent interaction with their audience.
 On average, the brand manages to reach 40% of these influencers’ followers.
 In the micro influencer range, this number drops to 30%, to 20% in the macro influencer range and to 15% for celebrity influencers.

 To ensure that their influencer marketing activities do not only create branding for the company but also drive conversions, the influencer marketing team has created an elaborate process for campaign measurement.
-In addition to using InfluencerDB’s Influencer Marketing Cloud to receive the campaigns’ essential KPIs, the team also uses Google analytics and tracks UTM codes to identify the best-performing collaboration partners and measure their campaigns on a quantitative level.
+In addition to using InfluencerDB’s Influencer Community Management Software to receive the campaigns’ essential KPIs, the team also uses Google analytics and tracks UTM codes to identify the best-performing collaboration partners and measure their campaigns on a quantitative level.
 Saidy Elias sees great potential in Instagram’s shopping feature which the brand will possibly use more frequently for their upcoming campaigns.

 Douglas and Paul Hewitt – successful influencer marketing pioneers

 The cases of Douglas and Paul Hewitt show that influencer marketing is still a valid and successful approach for brands.
 Both companies are performance-driven and converting followers to customers is one of their main goals and the core of their strategies.
 Both Simona and Saidy reported that rising CPMs are a challenge for the brands which they handle by collaborating with influencers from various ranges, allowing them to keep a major part of their campaigns unpaid.
 The teams at Douglas and Paul Hewitt continuously increase their in-house expertise and invest in trend research to keep up with the ever-changing market, making them pioneers in this fast-paced industry.